TrueBlocks/trueblocks-core/docs/content/faq/_index.md

 It's faster, cheaper, uncensorable, and private.

 **Faster:** You can hit your own RPC endpoints as fast as you could possible want.
 No rate limiting.
-It's surprsing how important this is.
+It's surprising how important this is.
 It transforms a "difficult-to-use node" into a perfectly fine data server.

 **Cheaper:** Over time, it's way, way cheaper to run your own infrastructure.
 There's only a single initial capital outlay.
 Plus -- you don't need a huge memory machine.
 Once the node and our scraper are caught up to the front of the chain, there's only a single block at every so many seconds.
 This is easily handled for both the local node and TrueBlocks.
 More memory is better, of course, but is also not the main bottleneck.
 (In fact, there are no bottlenecks--they system is mostly waiting for new blocks from the network.)